Inpatient Gym Hours

 San Mateo, CA 94403

 Enter the main lobby.
-Take the elevators or stairs to the 2nd floor.
-The outpatient therapy department is located across the rotunda.
+Take the elevators down to the ground floor Rm# EO1.
+The Outpatient Therapy Department is located next to Café 39.
+Please follow the green arrows.

 You must have a physician’s referral to receive rehabilitation services.
 After seeing your Doctor, you should receive a form that gives you the instructions for how to contact our department to make an appointment.